What is Jeff Gundlach's net worth?

-Jeff Gundlach net worth: Jeffrey Gundlach is an American investor who has a net worth of $2 billion.
-He earned his fortune as the founder of DoubleLine Capital LP, an investment firm that has more than $140 billion in assets under management.
-He gained widespread notice within the financial community as the head of the TCW Group's Total Return Bond Fund.
+Jeffrey Gundlach is an American investor who has a net worth of $2.3 billion.
+Jeff Gundlach earned his fortune as the founder of DoubleLine Capital LP, an investment firm that has more than $140 billion in assets under management.
+He first gained widespread notice within the financial community as the head of the TCW Group's Total Return Bond Fund.
 After being fired from TCW in 2009, he founded Doubleline Capital, bringing several former co-workers along.
 Today Jeff widely recognized as the most knowledgeable investor currently working with regards to bonds and fixed income investments.
 He is often referred to as the "bond king" or "the king of bonds".

 Jeff graduated summa cum laude from Dartmouth College in 1981 with dual degrees in Mathematics and Philosophy.
 He went on to attend Yale University, as a PhD candidate in Mathematics, but dropped out to enter the business world.